 The BASICS TO ANY SENSORY BIN are to pick a FILLER, fill your BIN, toss in some LOOSE PARTS and TOOLS, then let your littles play and explore!

-Sensory bins are great for working on so many things and these Valentine’s Day Bins are the perfect way to kick off February!
+Sensory bins are great for working on so many things and these Valentine’s Day Sensory Bins are the perfect way to kick off February!

 Calling all mamas of tiny tots!
 This bin might be for YOU!
-Do you have a little who still enjoys putting things in their mouth and having a little snack?
+Do you have a little one who still enjoys putting things in their mouth and having a little snack?
 If so, a cereal bin is one of my favorites to help keep things safe.
 This heart Cheerio bin is easy to set up and if your little takes a bite NO BIG DEAL!

 BASE FILLER: Heart Cheerios (but any cereal your little enjoys will work)